jbkayoz13/jbkayoz13/README.md

 ### Hi there 👋

-I'm a software engineer whose current job focuses on process automation and software architecture.
+I'm a software engineer manager whose current job focuses on process automation and software architecture.
 I've always had an interest in technology and learning as much as I can.

 - 🔭 I’m currently working on obtaining my Bachelors Degree in Computer Science.
 - 🤓 I'm proficient in C#, Java, and SQL.